 Do you ever wish you could get a decent picture of your outfit?
 Maybe you're posting it online to a fashion group or on Instagram.
 Or maybe you're just sending it to your friend with the proud message "I got dressed today! #babysteps".
 Getting a great shot of your outfit can be harder than it looks!

-Since starting the Frumpy Fighters Facebook group, I've been reminded that taking great snapshots of what you're wearing is tricky.
+Since starting the Frump Fighters Facebook group, I've been reminded that taking great snapshots of what you're wearing is tricky.
 Lots of ladies in the Facebook group have made the comment that they wish they could learn how to get better photos of their looks.

+How do fashion bloggers take pictures of themselves showing their outfits so well?
 When I first started taking outfit selfies for the blog it took practice and discovery to learn some of the best techniques and tools available.
 So today I'm sharing all the tips, tricks, and tools up my sleeve.

 Types of Outfit Photos

-#1 How to Take Mirror Selfies
+#1 How to Take Good Mirror Selfies

 Mirror selfies are probably the most common way to get a snapshot of what you're wearing.
 The full length mirror I use is from Walmart and costs around $5.
 I'm not sure if they still have them in stock, but here is another one on Walmart.com for $15.

 IKEA also has very affordable options (for example).

 Setting up your mirror for good mirror selfies